PaganiPerry/VDC-Apollo.io-API/README.md

 Since this is an API, this is being used in conjunction with Apollo.io, thus it'll be important to remember to check in on rate limits.

+First, locate to the "settings" icon in the bottom left hand corner and click on it.
 ![image](https://github.com/user-attachments/assets/86c8af5e-b063-49dc-ae78-3e85282e128f)

 ![image](https://github.com/user-attachments/assets/2e62333e-a019-40df-b353-e66bf5b21459)